tatomyr/json-types/README.md

 # JSON X-Types

-This document attempts to describe data types (primarily aimed at JSON-like structures) in a simple and natural way.
+This document aims to define a data type format that can be used to describe JSON-like structures in a simple and natural way.
-Any [valid JSON](https://www.json.org/) could be validated against an **JSON X-Types** definition.
+Any [valid JSON](https://www.json.org/) could be validated against a **JSON X-Type** definition.

 ## Reserved Keywords